-Well, folks, the Samsung Galaxy S8 and S8 Plus are finally here, and boy are they beautiful.
-Featuring top-tier specs, an innovative yet classy design, and features like the all-new Bixby digital assistant — the Galaxy S8 and S8 Plus are the phones to beat for 2017.
+The Samsung Galaxy S8 and S8 Plus are finally here, and they were worth the wait.
+Featuring top-tier specs, an innovative yet classy design, and features like the all-new Bixby digital assistant, the Galaxy S8 and S8 Plus are the phones to beat in 2017.

 It makes sense that you would want to get your hands on one for yourself.
 We’ve created a guide to help you get the new Galaxy S8 and Galaxy S8 Plus as soon as you possibly can.